 The human capacity to conceptualise, to save time, energy, and life (as Craik put it), allows humans to transcend this evolutionary pickle.
 The process begins in the sphere of the symbolic and very quickly enters the world of the real, where symbols proliferate and procreate.
 In their extremity such proliferations establish their own forms of symbolic life, which operate independently of the organism that hosted their development.

 Here the symbolic circuits with the real, as one encodes the other, in the homeostatic process described by Craik and McCulloch.
 The letter that has not been sent can solicit a response just as much as the letter that has been sent.
-Furthermore, it takes no energy not to deliver the letter.
-The consequences of not sending in your tax returns, for instance, are material and will set off a chain of activity which will be significant.
+There are numerous instances in literature where the failure to receive a letter has dramatic consequences: Tess of the d'Urbervilles' fate was sealed when a letter gets pushed under the door and accidentally under the mat; in Romeo and Juliet, Friar Lawrence fails to deliver the letter which would ensure the lovers' survival.
+In both cases an absence sends a clear message (and it takes NO energy NOT to send a message).
 In his discussion of Poe’s Purloined Letter, Lacan had demonstrated how the very existence of a letter, as a machine for intersubjective interaction, produces the conditions for a chain of material actions to take place independently of the subjects it may concern.

 Automata provide a model for this subject-positioning in that they do not model or demonstrate a principle but rather exist as performative agents; as unconscious actors in communication with humans (as with SEER).
 Cybernetics had caused a revolution in our understanding of machines, to the extent that we now encounter machines which act intersubjectively with humans.
 The machines built in the cybernetic era (from Grey Walter’s Tortoise to the Ross Ashby’s Homeostat), even if they do not think, behaved in the manner organisms equipped with a nervous system might behave, which demands a re-evaluation of what thinking is (in short, we are less inclined to essentialise consciousness).
 During the Macy conferences Ashby had insisted that behavior evidenced thinking, which allowed Gregory Bateson and others to reconsider the co-extensive nature of “mind”.